 Acidity & Tannin

 You may notice that the first flavors you taste are similar to the aromas you have already identified.
 Now it’s time to dig deeper.
 Is it a lush wine, or is there acidity?
 Is there some residual sugar?
-You are highly unlikely to encounter saltiness, but bitterness is common in red wines.
+You are highly unlikely to encounter saltiness, but the bitterness is common in red wines.
 It comes in the form of astringency from the tannins.

 You should pay attention to a wine’s viscosity.
 Does the wine feel light or heavy in the mouth?
-Think of water and how easily it moves in the mouth with a light body: “body” is a term used to describe the mouthfeel.
+Think of water and how easily it moves in the mouth with a light body: “body” is used to describe the mouthfeel.
 Then think of skim milk, full-fat milk, and cream; these can often be good examples for detecting the three types of “body” a wine can have.

 You can expect something like a light, refreshing Riesling to be light-bodied, while Chardonnay has more of a medium body, and Shiraz and Cabernet Sauvignon are more full-bodied.